linwoodc3/LC3-Creations/DDL/namedentityblog/blogdraft.md

 1. follow the data science pipeline (see image below)
 2. prepare semistructured natural language data for ingest using regex
 3. create a custom corpus in [Natural Language Toolkit](http://www.nltk.org/)
-4. use a suite of openly available NERC tools to extract entities and store in json format
+4. use a suite of openly available NERC tools to extract entities and store in json format; supports open data sharing
 5. compare the performance of NERC tools on our corpus
 6. improve named entity extraction by combining only the true positives from NERC results (ensemble classifier)